-Approach
+3 Approach

-The software produced for this project will consist of two major components.
-The first component will find alignments of contigs extracted from the de Bruijn graph to the optical map.
+The software produced for this project consists of two major components.
+The first component finds alignments of contigs extracted from the de Bruijn graph to the optical map.
 The second component will use contig alignments to simplify the de Bruijn graph.

-Contig-Optical Map Alignment Tool
+3.1 Contig-Optical Map Alignment Tool

-The Contig-Optical Map Alignment Tool will find significant alignments of contigs extracted from a de Bruijn graph to a single optical map.
-Contigs (i.e. contiguous DNA sequence) can easily be extracted from the de Bruijn graph by reading the sequence along unambiguous paths that do not pass through any repeat vertex.
+The Contig-Optical Map Alignment Tool finds significant alignments of contigs extracted from a de Bruijn graph to a single optical map.
+Contigs can easily be extracted from the de Bruijn graph by reading the sequence along unambiguous paths that do not pass through any repeat vertex.
 Working with de Bruijn graphs that have been simplified through the graph compression techniques from [1], contigs are given by the concatenated DNA sequence of neighboring vertices.
 The inputs to this tool will be the DNA sequence for each contig to be aligned, the optical map data, and the recognition sequence of the enzyme used to produce the optical map.
-The optical map data consists of an ordered list of restriction fragments lengths, the standard deviations of the restriction fragment lengths, and five base pairs of sequence data on each side of the restriction site.
+The optical map data consists of an ordered list of restriction fragments lengths, the standard deviations of the restriction fragment lengths, and several bases of sequence data on each side of the restriction site.

-First, "in-silico" restriction sites will be identified along each contig using the known recognition sequence of the enzyme used to produce the optical map.
-This will produce an ordered list of restriction fragment lengths that would be produced if the contig were to be perfectly digested by the same enzyme used to produce the optical map.
-Next, each contig will be aligned to the optical map through a dynamic programming algorithm (described below) which scores alignments based on a comparison of restriction fragment lengths, the number of restriction fragments, and the Levenshtein edit distance between the DNA sequence around the aligned restriction sites of the contig and optical map.
-Lastly, the statistical significance of each alignment will be evaluated through a permutation test.
+First, "in-silico" restriction sites are identified along each contig using the known recognition sequence of the enzyme used to produce the optical map.
+This produces an ordered list of restriction fragment lengths that would be produced if the contig were to be perfectly digested by the same enzyme used to produce the optical map.
+Next, each contig is aligned to the optical map through a dynamic programming algorithm which scores alignments based on a comparison of aligned restriction fragment lengths, the number of missed restriction sites, and the Levenshtein edit distance between the DNA sequence around the aligned restriction sites of the contig and optical map.
+Lastly, the statistical significance of each alignment is evaluated through a permutation test.